PraveenGithubAccnt/Business-Directory/README.md

 # Business-Directory
-A business Directory App for hosting Businesses Near by.
+A business Directory App for Searching hosting Businesses Near by you.